astronomer/docs/astro/astro-support.md

 - What solutions have you already tried?
 - Is this a problem in more than one Deployment?

-### Include logs or code snippets as text and not screenshots
+### Include logs or code snippets as text and not screenshots {#include-logs-or-code-snippets}

-If you've already copied task logs or Airflow component logs, send them as a part of your request.
-The more context you can provide, the better.
+If you've already copied task logs or Airflow component logs, send them a part of your request as text.
+The more context you can provide in your request, the better.

 ### Check recommended support articles